What are Elementary Particles? From Dark Energy to Quantum Field Excitations: The mystery of Dark Energy

 \section{The mystery of Dark Energy}

 The consideration in the second paragraph in Section 3 suggests the presence of a non-zero energy density $\rho_{\rm E_{0}}$ throughout the Universe.
-Actually $\rho_{\rm E_{0}}$ even seems to diverge: for a given field there is not just one oscillator at each space-point, but there is an oscillator for each possible frequency.
+Actually $\rho_{\rm E_{0}}$ even seems to diverge: for a given field, a Fourier transform leads to a set of oscillators with all possible frequencies.

 For the free, neutral, massless scalar field, one oscillator contributes the ground state energy $E_{0} = \frac{1}{2} \hbar \omega$, where $\omega = \sqrt{\omega_{1}^{2}+\omega_{2}^{2}+\omega_{3}^{2}}$, $\omega_{i}$ being the angular frequencies in different directions (in 3 spatial dimensions), and $\hbar$ is Planck's constant.
 If we compute $\rho_{\rm E_{0}}$ for the photon field by integrating $\int d^{3}\omega \ \hbar \omega$, we obviously run into a divergence (a factor 2 accounts for the two photon polarisation states).